 course of the project/policy, hints on transferability, and if the project itself is the result of transfer or has already been implemented by other cities (max.
 300 words).

-Many factors allowed the KMC to achieve improvement in service delivery.
-First the programme preparatory period (including the inception phase) has been organized with external support and achieved on a many-years period.
-It allowed gaining external expertise insofar as each module within the program has been developed by the most competent firm identified in course of a bidding process.
-This professional expertise has been supported by citizen’s surveys which helped identifying the most accurate needs in terms of service delivery and later assessing progress made in the course of the implementation.
-A cell dedicated to the implementation of the program has been created inside of the KMC and nodal officers helped coordinating the process.
-The strategy combined structural stability by maintaining the three-tier organisation of local government, but still organisational changes with the decentralization of functions to the lowest level in order to become more effective.
+Many factors allowed the KMC to achieve improvements in service delivery.
+First the programme’s preparatory period (including the inception phase) has been organized with external support and achieved on a long-term, multi-year period.
+It allowed gaining external expertise insofar as each module within the program was developed by the most competent firm identified in the course of a competitive bidding process.
+This professional expertise was supported by citizen surveys which helped to identify the most accurate needs in terms of public service delivery and later tracking progress in its implementation.
+A new organisational unit / cell was created inside of the KMC dedicated to the implementation of the program and nodal officers helped coordinating the process.
+The strategy combined structural stability by maintaining the three-tier organisation of local government, while enabling organisational changes based on the decentralization of functions to the lowest administrative to increase effectiveness.

-The KMC itself recommends that if there is no possibility to mobilize extern funds to finance the initiative, it still shouldn't represent a barrier to implement a capacity building strategy by a city.
-Instead, the city has to consider the short-term positive results and long-term benefits that it can expect from implementing such a strategy.
+The KMC itself recommends cities who may not be in a position to mobilise external funds to finance a comprehensive program to at least implement a capacity building strategy which yields substantial short-term as well as long-term benefits for a city.

 references: